aip956/Project_2/README.md

 Controller for main model is controllers/choc.js Biggest challenge: "Lots of little things"; incorrect links, CSS and sometimes the styling doesn't apply
 Takeaway: I'm glad we got lots of crud practice in, and while the Pokedex was really hard, I applied some of the styling here

+I didn't have time, but in the future would:
+-Make the new and edit pages more like the show page -Add search functionality

 Index page overlay cards and popup, inspired here: https://www.youtube.com/watch?v=NXtz59SJYfM, https://css-tricks.com/